“My struggling reader learned to read through a treasure hunt (no worksheets and no battles)."

 "The girls love it!
 It's very easy to set up and really fun for the kids."

 "My son loves it and it really works!
-He went from barely knowing is letter sounds to reading full sentences!"
+He went from barely knowing his letter sounds to reading full sentences!"

 "This has been perfect for my daughter who resists reading.
 Reading time used to be a battle and now it is a fun and exciting time for both of us."